prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 		MsgBox(sheet.getCellByPosition(0, 0).String)
 	End Sub

-`dim`{.highlighter-rouge} is a keyword used to declare a variable but declaration is totally optional unless `Option Explicit`{.highlighter-rouge} is specified at the beginning of the module. `ThisComponent`{.highlighter-rouge} is the LibreOffice object that references the current spreadsheet (or a written document in case of Writer).
-The important thing here is the expression, `sheet.getCellByPosition(0, 0).String`{.highlighter-rouge} which gets the contents of first cell in the first row.
+`dim` is a keyword used to declare a variable but declaration is totally optional unless `Option Explicit` is specified at the beginning of the module. `ThisComponent` is the LibreOffice object that references the current spreadsheet (or a written document in case of Writer).
+The important thing here is the expression, `sheet.getCellByPosition(0, 0).String` which gets the contents of first cell in the first row.
 Cells can be referenced using the co-ordinate system where (0,0) refers to cell at row-0 and column-0.
 Thus, any value across the entire spreadsheet can be fetched using this simple method.

-To run a macro from the editor, just place the cursor inside the `sub`{.highlighter-rouge} or `function`{.highlighter-rouge} body of any macro and press `F5`{.highlighter-rouge} (or alternatively, click the `Run BASIC`{.highlighter-rouge} icon on the toolbar).
+To run a macro from the editor, just place the cursor inside the `sub` or `function` body of any macro and press `F5` (or alternatively, click the `Run BASIC` icon on the toolbar).

 Recipe 2: Change cell contents {#changecell}
 ----------------------------------------------